Skip to main content

 Get started

-With the CLI installed, run hs get-started to initialize authentication and project setup.
+With the CLI installed, run hs get-started to initialize your project.

 hs get-started